This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Brief intervention therapy means a healthcare provider helps you set goals to decrease the amount of alcohol you drink.

-- Detoxification: Your caregiver may need to put you in an alcohol detoxification program.
+- Detoxification: Your healthcare provider may need to put you in an alcohol detoxification program.
 This is done to flush out the toxic residues of alcohol present in your body.
 During detox, medicines are given to help prevent withdrawal symptoms when you stop drinking alcohol.
-As you improve, your caregiver may slowly change how much detox medicines you are given.
+As you improve, your healthcare provider may slowly change how much detox medicines you are given.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.